- Diplomatic normalization deal brokered by the United States has brought Sudan and Israel into camaraderie.

-Answer: Sudan needs to rebuild its economy and re-enter the international system.
+Answer: Hamdok needs to rebuild its economy and re-enter the international system.

 Sudan just went through a devastating civil war and is now in the middle of a transitional government that must decide how to rebuild the foundations of the country.
 The previous government had been essentially blockaded from most forms of international loans by their status as a terrorist sponsor state.